Keynote for Mac review

 One nice touch here is that when you zoom right out the slide is now centred in the middle of the canvas area so that you can see the empty space surrounding the slide.
 This makes it easier to position graphics so that they can move into or out of the slide when you’re using animation effects such as Magic Move.

-There are a few other new animation effects in Keynote 6, such as the new ‘emphasis’ effects that can be used to make items blink on and off, or bounce up and down in order to grab your attention.
+Keynote has undeniably more effective animation effects in Keynote, such as the ‘emphasis’ effects that can be used to make items blink on and off, or bounce up and down in order to grab your attention.
 More important, though, is the fact that you can now preview full-size animations and transitions on the canvas itself, rather than the thumbnail preview that you used to get in the Inspector.
-And, like all the other iLife and iWork apps, Keynote now supports 64-bit processors, which makes animations and other effects run more smoothly.
+And, like all the other iLife and iWork apps, Keynote supports 64-bit processors, which makes animations and other effects run more smoothly.

 Another feature that you might want to take your time with is the ability to share presentations and collaborate with colleagues using iCloud.
-Clicking on the Share menu in the toolbar allows you to upload a presentation to iCloud and then send a link to other people that allows them to access the presentation via the icloud.com web site.
-However, this service is still in beta, and seems to lack the full range of animation tools found in the Mac and iOS versions, so it’s not quite ready for primetime just yet.
+Clicking on the Share menu in the toolbar allows you to upload a presentation to iCloud and then send a link to other people that allows them to access the presentation via the iCloud.com web site.